microsoft/BotFramework-WebChat/docs/HOOKS.md

 ```
 <!-- prettier-ignore-end -->

-This function will return whether the typing indicator should be visible or not.
+This hook will return whether the typing indicator should be visible or not.
 This function is time-sensitive, meaning that the value will change as time passes.

 This function derives the visibility of the typing indicator via values from the [`useActiveTyping`](#useactivetyping) hook.
 Active typing from user is ignored.